 3. Unattractive to Users

 As entrepreneurs are developing their product, they typically don’t think about what will attract people to their app when it launches.
-This means that if no one is using the app after it launches, the developer won’t receive any feedback to evaluate.
-That is why you need to design MVP in a way that is thoughtful and will attract people to it immediately.
+This means that if no one is using your product after it app launch, the developer won’t receive any feedback to evaluate.
+That is why you need to develop and MVP in a way that is thoughtful and will attract people to it immediately.

 The proper method of building an MVP